 Visit The Carlsbad Strawberry Company

 Before you grab your baskets and sprint out the door, here’s the scoop on the early season logistics.
 The stand is currently open daily at 1050 Cannon Rd in Carlsbad.
-Right now, we can only rely on tentative hours, which are running from 9 AM to 4:30 PM.
-The catch?
-They’re only open while supplies last.
-Since it’s early in the season, berries might sell out fast, so the early bird definitely gets the produce.
+You can visit them from 9 AM to 5 PM, with the last tickets being sold at 4.30 PM.

 Can I pick my own strawberries at The Carlsbad Strawberry Company?

 We all know that the favorite activity here is the U-Pick part of the experience.
-Crucial note: U-Pick is not open just yet.
+And yep – they’re now open and waiting for guests!
+Here are just a couple of rules to keep in mind:

 A local legacy